GerbenBeintema/deepSI_lite/README.md

 ## todo list

+* Compile?
 * Create Example notebook
 * CT with sample_time = None?
 * multi variate ny=int and norm
 * Validate implementation with re-running of old results
+* Exporting to MATLAB
 * General documentation
-* accidental mixing of sample times
+* warn upon accidental mixing of sample times
 * changing of sample times with encoder (re-sample)
-* base dt change warning
 * DT SUBNET should check if the sample time is unchanged!
-* CNN implementation